On stability of self-similar blowup for mass supercritical NLS: Introduction

-{\em 1.
-Deformed Laplacian $\Delta_b$.} Compared with the standard Laplacian $\Delta$, the correction part $ib(\frac d2 + y\cdot \nabla)$ is not relatively bounded and changes the spectrum drastically to be $\sigma(\Delta_b) = \RR$ with $b \neq 0$ (see Lemma \ref{lemctsspec}).
+Compared with the standard Laplacian $\Delta$, the correction part $ib(\frac d2 + y\cdot \nabla)$ is not relatively bounded and changes the spectrum drastically to be $\sigma(\Delta_b) = \RR$ with $b \neq 0$ (see Lemma \ref{lemctsspec}).
 Current results for variable-coefficient Schr\"odinger operators (for example \cite{burq2004strichartz,staffilani2002strichartz,MR2565717}) do not directly apply since $\Delta_b$ is no longer asymptotically flat.
-Fortunately, the semigroup $e^{it\Delta_b}$ enjoys good structure and has explicit representation \eqref{eqrepuhat}-\eqref{eqrepu}.
+Fortunately, the semigroup $e^{it\Delta_b}$ enjoys good structure and has explicit representation \eqref{eqrepuhat}-\eqref{eqrepu} (first derived by Carles in \cite{zbMATH02028533,zbMATH06248068}).
 Here we list two main features:

 \begin{enumerate} \item \emph{$\dot{H}^\sigma$-energy decay}.
-The commutator of $\Delta_b$ with fractional differentiation $D^\sigma$ gives constant $ib\sigma$, leading to an exponential decay $e^{b\sigma t}$ of $e^{it\Delta_b}$ in $\dot{H}^\sigma$ as indicated in \eqref{eqStrichartz}. \item \emph{Enhanced dispersion}.
-The rescaling effect in $e^{it\Delta_b}$ enhances the dispersive decay as $t \rightarrow \infty$ to be exponential.
-This phenomenon seems a counterpart in the dispersive context of the "enhanced dissipation" caused by dissipation plus transport (see for example \cite{MR3448924,zelati2020relation} and Remark \ref{rmkenhanced} for more discussion) and thus may be of independent interest.
-We stress one important corollary --- the resolvent families can be extended onto and even beyond the real axis.\\ \end{enumerate}
+The commutator of $\Delta_b$ with fractional differentiation $D^\sigma$ gives constant $ib\sigma$, leading to an exponential decay $e^{b\sigma t}$ of $e^{it\Delta_b}$ in $\dot{H}^\sigma$ as indicated in \eqref{eqStrichartz}. \item \emph{Self-similar dispersion}.
+The self-similar rescaling in time makes $e^{it\Delta_b}$ exhibit exponential dispersive decay as $t \rightarrow \infty$.
+As an important corollary, the resolvent families can be extended onto and even beyond the real axis. \end{enumerate}

 {\em 2.
 Comparison with Donninger's work \cite{MR3662440}.} In \cite{MR3662440}, Donninger first represents the semigroup $e^{t\mathbf{L}}$ by resolvents $(\l - \mathbf{L})^{-1}$ via Laplace transform, and further solves for Green's functions to represent the resolvents.
 Then $e^{t\mathbf{L}}$ is a sum of free part and perturbation given by potential, and Strichartz estimates of each part follow intricate spatial estimates.
 This explicit construction is very clear in treating the radial case.